webeverly/webeverly/README.md

 # Hi there 👋 from Bev

 ## Currently
-- Working at : Akinox
+- 🔭 Working at : Akinox
+- 🌱 Learning: React.js

 ## Past
-- Worked at : DreaminGetAway
+- 🔭 Worked at : DreaminGetAway
-- Studied at : Cegep de Sainte-Foy
+- 🌱 Studied at : Cegep de Sainte-Foy

 ### Tech I like
 - React.js
 - Sass

 <!--
 **webeverly/webeverly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...